leonidasdev/portfolio-forge/README.md

 #### C. Configure Storage
 1. Go to **Storage** in Supabase dashboard
 2. Copy contents of `supabase/storage-buckets.sql`
-3. Run in SQL Editor to create storage buckets with policies
+3. Run in SQL Editor to create storage buckets with policies.

+Note: `storage-buckets.sql` creates the `certifications` bucket and attempts to enable RLS and create storage policies.
+Policy creation requires ownership privileges on the `storage.objects` table; when run as a non-owner you will see NOTICE messages and the file will still create/update the bucket metadata but may skip creating policies.
+If you want the policies guaranteed to be created, run the file as the DB owner (Supabase project owner/service role) or ask the owner to run the policy-only section.

 #### D. Enable Authentication Providers
 1. Go to **Authentication > Providers**